“The arts are a powerful tool to explore the world in which we live and a catalyst for self-development and

 The arts team regularly celebrate sharing pupils incredible work, through public performances and showcasing their art work around the school.
 The Year 11 Summer Art Exhibition always takes our breath away and such a special occasion before moving onto college.

 Our Annual Arts week is the highlight of our school calendar.
 In just one week, staff and pupils create a dynamic piece of work which is shared to a live audience.
 There are specific workshops in costume design and prop making, music, acting and dance providing an exciting, fully inclusive experience.
 After a truly successful trip to see the Lion King at the Mayflower in October, the arts team are excited to explore themes from the show as well as elements from African culture for this year’s inspiration.
 We look forward to sharing our work, in a few weeks' time.

 We are thrilled to announce that we are in the process of re-applying for Artsmark this year.
 After working towards our Gold Award two years ago, we feel excited to embark on our new journey, developing the ‘Quality Principles’ in all areas of the curriculum.

-The detailed feedback from the Arts Council celebrates our 'clear commitment to providing rich arts and cultural opportunities' and recognises our 'impact on pupils progress, attendance rates and positive attitudes to learning.'
-It also praises our newly formed Arts Ambassador and Arts Council roles, theatre school curriculum, our work in the community and the raised profile of dance across the school.
+Our previous feedback from the Arts Council celebrated our 'clear commitment to providing rich arts and cultural opportunities' and recognised our 'impact on pupil progress, attendance rates and positive attitudes to learning.'
+It also praised our newly formed Arts Ambassador and Arts Council roles, work in the community and raising the profile of dance across the school.

 The school would like to thank all the staff and pupils for their enthusiasm and support throughout our Artsmark journey and look forward to updating you on our new accreditation soon.